advanced-computer-lab/Airline/README.md

     - View Existing flights' details
     - Edit Existing flights(Changes are reflected on existing user bookings)
     - Delete Existing Flights(Existing user bookings that contain flight are cancelled and affected users are emailed)
+    - View Number of reservations on the system
+    - View all current reservations' details
+    - Cancel any current reservation(email sent to user)
 - User System
     - Sign up/login
     - Edit User Profile